openhab/openhab-addons/bundles/org.openhab.binding.dirigera/README.md

 ## Scenes

-Scene from IKEA home smart App which can be triggered.
+Scene from IKEA home smart app which can be triggered.

 | Channel               | Type                  | Read/Write | Description                                  | Advanced |
 |-----------------------|-----------------------|------------|----------------------------------------------|----------|
 | `trigger`             | Number                | RW         | Trigger / undo scene execution               |          |
 | `last-trigger`        | DateTime              | R          | Date and time when last trigger occurred     |    X     |

-Scenes are defined in IKEA home samrt App and can be perfomred via `trigger` channel.
+Scenes are defined in IKEA Home smart app and can be performed via `trigger` channel.
 Two commands are defined:

 - 0 : Trigger
 - 1 : Undo

 If command 0 (Trigger) is sent scene will be executed.
-There's a 30 seconds timeslot to send command 1 (Undo).
+There's a 30 seconds time slot to send command 1 (Undo).
 The countdown is updating `trigger` channel state which can be evaluated if an undo operation is still possible.
 State will switch to `Undef` after countdown.

-## Known Limitatios
+## Known Limitations

 ### Gateway Limitations

-Gateway channel `location` is reflecting the state correctly but isn't writeable.
+Gateway channel `location` is reflecting the state correctly but isn't writable.
 The Model says it `canReceive` command `coordinates` but in fact sending responds `http status 400`.
 Channel will stay in this binding hoping a DIRIGERA software update will resolve this issue.

 ### Speaker Limitations

-Speaker channel `mute` is reflecting the state correctly but isn't writeable.
+Speaker channel `mute` is reflecting the state correctly but isn't writable.
 The Model says it `canReceive` command `isMuted` but in fact sending responds `http status 400`.
 If mute is performed on Sonos App the channel is updating correctly, but sending the command fails!
 Channel will stay in this binding hoping a DIRIGERA software update will resolve this issue.